Operating Cumulocity DataHub

 Requirements

 You need administration permissions to access system information.
-See Defining Cumulocity IoT DataHub permissions and roles for details.
+See Defining Cumulocity DataHub permissions and roles for details.

 In the navigator, select Administration and then System status to get information about the system configuration and its status.